g-leech/argmin-gravitas/_posts/2016-09-01-nonvicious-responses-unemployment.markdown

 confidence: 90% that the ones I call vicious would be.
 60% that the ones I call nonvicious would be.
 Only about 50% that this scenario will come to pass in the first place.
 warnings: 	totalitarianism, denial of basic goods, obsolescence
 categories: AI, transhumanism, economics
-importance: 8, conditional on unemployment.
+importance: 7, conditional on there being mass unemployment.
 wordcount: 		1950
 lw: 		https://www.lesswrong.com/posts/HK4rjtfKetGF9rHQM/automatic-for-the-people
 ---